 Invercargill is home to a few surprises, one of which is the heavy machinery playground of Dig This!
-Get behind the controls of excavators, bulldozers and skid steers to create giant pits, play “bucket basketball”, stack 2,000lb tyres, smash things and generally cause havoc!
+Get behind the controls of excavators, bulldozers and skid steers to create giant pits, play “bucket basketball”, stack 910kg (2,000lbs) tyres, smash things and generally cause havoc!
 Each “ride” lasts for about one hour, with options for all ages.
 All in all, it’s the perfect way to blow off some steam!
 Find out more about Dig This on Viator and Tripadvisor.

 Get off the beaten track and enjoy a scenic flight to Stewart Island landing on one of the island’s remote beaches.
-This is the ultimate multi-day hiking experience with Headfirst Travel, with luxurious offerings included, starting and ending in Invercargill.
+This is the ultimate multi-day hiking experience with Stewart Island Flights, with luxurious offerings included, starting and ending in Invercargill.
 Fly from Invercargill to Stewart Island, taking in the views of what feels like the end of the earth.
-You’ll get the unique experience of a beach landing on Mason Bay before enjoying a short walk to the Mason Bay Hut with your guide.
+You’ll get the unique experience of a beach landing on Mason Bay before enjoying a short walk to the Mason Bay Hut.
 Look out for kiwi bird, who freely roam in this protected area, and sleep under the vivid starry displays of the southern skies.
 The next day, enjoy a hike through windswept forest and sand dunes on your way to Freshwater, where a water taxi will be waiting to get you to experience this magnificent island from the water.
-The night ends by staying in a private holiday home where you’ll be treated to fresh salmon for dinner.
-The next couple of days, you’ll have the opportunity to explore the bird sanctuary of Ulva Island, before enjoying a scenic flight back to Invercargill.
+You’ll reach Golden Bay and Oban where you’re free to enjoy some of the 6 Best Luxury Experiences on Stewart Island.
+Note that the hike is not guided (but tracks are well marked).

 For more activity ideas and inspiration, check out 10 Amazing Things to Do in Invercargill.